allmonday/fastapi-voyager/README.md

     - [x] ui: adjust focus position
     - [x] refactor naming
 - 0.10.4
-    - [ ] fix: when focus is on, should ensure changes from other params not broken.
+    - [x] fix: when focus is on, should ensure changes from other params not broken.
-    - [ ] fix: focus should reset zoom

 #### 0.11
 - [ ] enable/disable module cluster  (to save space)